Venture Creation: The 4th Leg of the Corporate Strategy Stool

 Studios involve themselves deeply in the startup's operational, strategic, and financial aspects and working side by side with corporate partners and eventually onboarded founding teams to advantage their startups well before launch and make them enticing to outside venture capital firms.

-This studio model offers three distinct advantages regarding venture creation:
+This studio model offers three distinct advantages regarding venture building:

 1. Speed to market.
 By using the studio's resources and expertise, new companies can move from idea to execution much faster than traditional corporate innovation channels.